Spijkervet/homelab/README.md

 ## Installation
 Simply run `./setup_home.sh` to start all microservices on the main server. `./setup_raspberry.sh` is used for microservices on the Raspberry Pi.

-Add an .env file with the following contents in the `nextcloud` folder:
+Add an .env file with the following contents in the `root` folder:
 ```
 ####################
 # General settings #